Milieu Therapy for Schizophrenia Invites Participation and Improves Treatment Outcomes

 Historically, people have often blamed those struggling with schizophrenia for treatment failure, particularly that which is brought on by non-adherence.
 But what if the failure isn’t in your loved one, but in how the medical community has approached the clinician-client relationship?
 What if reorienting our understanding of the roles of clinicians and clients can create breakthroughs in treatment for schizophrenia?

 What should the relationship be between a clinician and a client?
 This question has guided a reframing of tradition clinician-client dynamics over the past decade, spurring us to move away from understandings of medical treatment as something that is done to the client toward an understanding of treatment as something the client is actively engaged in.

-This new framing of what clinician-client relationships should look like has led to the development of the shared decision-making model, “an approach where clinicians and patients share the best available evidence when faced with the task of making decisions, and where patients are supported to consider options, to achieve informed preference.”
+This new framing of what clinician-client relationships should look like has led to the development of milieu therapy for schizophrenia or the shared decision-making model, “an approach where clinicians and patients share the best available evidence when faced with the task of making decisions, and where patients are supported to consider options, to achieve informed preference.”

 This model represents a sharp deviation from what has become the standard dynamics in treatment for schizophrenia, which has historically been based on the idea that the nature of the illness itself prevents (or should prevent) participation in treatment decisions; people have not been trusted to participate.
 But in recent years, evidence has emerged suggesting that not only do people with schizophrenia want to participate in treatment decisions, but they can indeed participate successfully.